 The Memphis Grizzlies offer a lot to like in the offensive progress department: They set a season high with 20 first-half assists against the Clippers on Wednesday and knocked down a franchise record 17 three-pointers last Saturday.

 But they also do a few things that make their viability as a top-tier team hazier—like losing to the Lakers and Clippers on back-to-back nights, which they did on Tuesday and Wednesday this week.

 At least Mike Conley's 17 points and 12 assists against the Clips signals a return to form.
-Memphis must hope his health and improvement don't coincide with another bizarre stretch of it playing worse with him and better when he's out.
+Memphis must hope his health and improvement don't coincide with another bizarre stretch of the team performing better without its starting point guard.

 At 1-2 this week, the Grizz have no time to lick their wounds: Golden State, Utah, OKC and the Rockets are on deck, in that order.

 11. Charlotte Hornets